PatrickHup/RadToF/README.md

 The project aims to develop an Printed Circuit Board (PCB) optimized for drones, with a key focus on implementing the 60 GHz radar by Infineon Technologies.
 The goal is to enable drones to navigate more effectively and efficiently.
 This effort is driven by the increasing importance of autonomous nano drones across various sectors, where sophisticated perception systems are crucial for safety and operational efficiency.
 By equipping drones with a radar system that delivers precise and reliable data, collision risks can be minimized, and operational autonomy can be improved.

+**WARNING: USE AT YOUR OWN DISCLOSURE, THERE MIGHT BE BUGS IN SOFT AND HARDWARE**

 ## Hardware

 The PCB accomodates 4 sensors, a radar and depth camera pointing forwards, and the same setup pointing downwards.
 This board also implements an MCU, which performs data processing before sending it to the CrazyFlie.